Why have a mentoring session?

 The help I provide works alongside the more supportive role I play.
 You may want your CV improved, or may struggle with writing covering letters.
 These two things are areas I focus on, as they are, of course, vital parts of the application process.
 There could also be advice on interview technique or even sessions when we conduct a dummy interview to help you improve your confidence.
 Another practical area I work on is voice coaching, helping to make you feel more assured on air.

-But mentoring can mean much more than these skills focused sessions.
-Mentoring is about pushing you and supporting you.
-Often clients come to me unsure of what it is they want to do next.
-I have had many sessions where we have discussed targets for the next job or even a career, looking at how things might develop.
-We discuss choices to make, both with work and home life.
+Mentoring can mean much more than these skills focused sessions and it will depend on where you are with your career.
+We have graduates and early career people ask for help but also those more advanced with their media career or looking to change paths.
+Clients can come to me unsure of what it is they want to do next.
+We can discuss choices to make, both with work and home life.
 Mentoring means being empathetic to a client’s demands across the spectrum.
 I need to understand why you might struggle to find the time to do the things I want you to do.
 But in return, the client knows I will push.
 A two-way relationship is essential.

 In the last few years many clients have progressed their careers after a consultation, which is hugely satisfying.
 People gain confidence and focus, understand the right direction and right type of jobs to go for.
 Often though, the process goes far beyond media or career advice and practical guidance.
 I have had clients in tears needing support; not needing a bit of direction for a job application but wanting and appreciating a shoulder to cry on and having someone calm and reassuring at a time of crisis.